jaminzoda/terra-antiqua/README.md

 Documentation
 =================
-You can download the user's manual as a pdf here: (URL)
+You see the user's manual here: https://jaminzoda.github.io/terra-antiqua-documentation

 Versioning and changelog (Developers)
 ==================